gbrunner/adv-programming-for-gis-and-rs/Week 3/README.md

 ```

 ## Homework:
+1. Complete this week's problems.
-1. Work on Project 1.
+2. Work on Project 1.
-2. Read Chapters 6 and 7 of Rubalcava.
+3. Read Chapters 6 and 7 of Rubalcava.
 Chapter 7 can be a bit intimidating.
 Don't get concerned if you don't understand it.
 Rather than focus on creating widgets, we will focus on using them.
 After reading Chapter 7, please look at the following examples:
 - [Legend Widget](https://developers.arcgis.com/javascript/latest/sample-code/widgets-legend/index.html)
 - [Layer List Widget](https://developers.arcgis.com/javascript/latest/sample-code/widgets-layerlist-actions/index.html)
 - [Search Widget](https://developers.arcgis.com/javascript/latest/sample-code/widgets-search-3d/index.html)